-Single-coils are made up of one coil of wire wrapped around an arrangement of metal poles, one for each string.
-Each pole makes contact with a magnet that provides the magnetic flux field used to pick up the vibrations created by the strings.
+Each pole comes into touch with a magnet on the pickup’s bottom side.
+It provides the magnetic flux field used to pick up the vibrations created by the strings.

-One of the main disadvantages of the single-coil design is the buzz and hum they produce, as they are susceptible to electromagnetic interference.
+One of the main disadvantages of the single-coil design is the buzz and hum they produce.
+They are susceptible to electromagnetic interference.

 - Fender Stratocaster

 - Fender Telecaster